jeff-160/CTF-writeups/GreyCTF 2025 Quals/Countle Training Centre/README.md

 Another important detail worth noting is that `builtins` and `cat` are not actually blacklisted, as the list is missing a comma to separate them, so Python's implicit string concatentation causes both keywords to be excluded from the blacklist.

 Naturally, the first step would be to escape our sandboxed environment to access normally accessible functions.
-The code snippet above returns all subclasses inheriting from the `object` class, opening up a wide array of functionalities.
+The code snippet below exploits the `tuple` class to access all subclasses inheriting from the `object` class.

 ```python
 ().__class__.__base__.__subclasses__()